 Authentic wins Ky.
 Derby, gives Baffert tying 6th victory

-LOUISVILLE, Ky.
-(AP) — Authentic led all the way to win a Kentucky Derby unlike any other, kicking away from heavy favorite Tiz the Law in the stretch and giving Bob Baffert a record-tying sixth victory on Saturday after the trainer’s other entry was a late scratch.

-Authentic won by 1 1/4 lengths without the usual crowd of 150,000 on hand at Churchill Downs because of the coronavirus pandemic.
+Authentic kicked away from heavy favorite Tiz the Law in the stretch on Saturday, winning the 146th Derby by 1 1/4 lengths without the usual crowd of 150,000 on hand at Churchill Downs for the first time because of the coronavirus pandemic.
 The bay colt ran 1 1/4 miles in 2:00.61 under John Velazquez, who won his third Derby.

 “I’ve had some great Derby rides, but what that guy did,” Baffert said, gesturing toward Velazquez, who stood socially distanced in the infield winner's circle.
 “Johnny V. gave him an incredible ride.”

-Sent off at 3-5 as the biggest Derby favorite in 31 years, Tiz the Law stalked Authentic on the outside before challenging at the top of the stretch.
-But Authentic found another gear and pulled away from the Belmont winner.
+Sent off at 3-5 as the biggest Derby favorite in 31 years and part of a smaller field than usual, Tiz the Law stalked Authentic on the outside before challenging at the top of the stretch.
+But Authentic found another gear and pulled away from the Belmont winner, who came in 4 for 4 this year.

 “Yes!
 Yes!”
 Baffert shouted in the paddock, where he watched on the video screen.

-Baffert's other horse, Thousand Words, acted up in the paddock, reared up and fell on his side shortly before post time.
-He was scratched by the veterinarians.
+Thousand Words acted up in the paddock, reared up and fell on his side shortly before post time.
 Baffert said his assistant, Jim Barnes, broke his arm trying to get the saddle on the unruly colt.
-Authentic was examined back at his barn and wasn't injured, according to the on-call veterinarian.
+Thousand Words wasn't injured, according to the on-call veterinarian.

-Baffert later took a spill, too.
-Authentic was startled as the blanket of red roses was placed on his back in the winner's circle and he knocked the white-haired trainer to the ground.
-Baffert had to be helped up.
+In the winner's circle, the long ribbons hanging off the garland of red roses kept hitting Authentic's hind leg, agitating him, and in turn he knocked the white-haired trainer to the ground.

+“He spun around and he was like a bowling ball.
+He just spun us all around,” Baffert said.
+“The turf course is pretty soft here, so it wasn't too bad.
+I was probably more embarrassed than anything when I hit the ground.”

 Authentic paid $18.80, $6 and $5 at 8-1 odds.
 Tiz the Law returned $3.40 and $3.20.
 Mr. Big News was another two lengths back in third and paid $16.80 to show at 46-1.